 With 8 persons in a van (including your tour guides) luggage space is limited, and we ask all guest to only bring 1 piece of luggage for your clothing so that we have enough room in the back for everyone’s belongings.
 You should pack for 6 full days and if you bring the recommended items above then packing should be pretty easy.
-If you’re booking multiple tours, or an extended 10-day tour then don’t worry – most of the hotels that we do business with offer on-site coin operated laundry facilities where you can refresh your clothes.
-Besides the 1-piece luggage, you may also bring a smaller “carry-on” sized bag that can be stored under your seat for electronic and personal items.
+If you’re booking multiple tours or an extended 10-day tour then don’t worry – most of the hotels that we do business with offer on-site coin-operated laundry facilities where you can refresh your clothes.
+Besides the 1-piece luggage, you may also bring a smaller “carry-on” sized bag that can be stored under your seat for electronics and personal items.

 05. PDA, iPhone, or BlackBerry.

 With today’s mobile computer hand-held platforms available, we recommend that you do not bring a laptop computer if you don’t need it.
 Most travelers in the past have rarely used their laptops and they end up being stored in the back with all the bags where they can be subjected to more abuse than you may want them to go through.
-So, if it’s really not a critical need to bring item, you may want to leave the notebook computer at home and bring a well suited PDA for surfing the web, or access to email while you’re traveling.
-A lot of carriers also have a pre-paid plans for short-term usage if you’re traveling from overseas.
+So, if it’s really not a critical need item, you may want to leave the laptop at home and bring a well suited PDA for surfing the web, or access to email while you’re traveling.
+A lot of carriers also have pre-paid plans for short-term usage if you’re traveling from overseas.
 Also, overseas customers may want to pick-up a pre-paid phone card from a USA retailer for making outbound land-line calls from their hotel room.

 04. Polarized Sunglasses.

-Polarized lenses have been a must have item of outdoor travelers for years and are especially common amongst sport fisherman.
+Polarized lenses have been a must-have item of outdoor travelers for years and are especially common amongst sport fisherman.
 They are extremely useful while storm chasing as well – since we’re commonly studying the clouds, polarized lenses will cut out most of the UV rays to allow a much clearer look at storm structure and other cloud features.

-In fact, there are literally some tornadoes that can become wrapped up in a “rain curtain”, a feature created by the rear-flank downdraft of a supercell, and sometimes these tornadoes can only be seen through the use of polarized lenses.
+In fact, there are literally some tornadoes that can become wrapped up in a “rain curtain”, a feature created by the rear flank downdraft of a supercell, and sometimes these tornadoes can only be seen through the use of polarized lenses.
 Of course, sometimes the rain curtain can be so heavy that you can’t see the tornado at all.
-For those who already wear glasses (like I do) you can find several great clip-on models available from major retailers.
+For those who already wear glasses (like I do), you can find several great clip-on models available from major retailers.
 In any event, there is a good reason why we put these at #4 on the list – so don’t chase without them!

-I’m most commonly asked about which camera, or camcorder people should bring and I don’t have any recommendations on specific brands and/or model numbers.
+I’m most commonly asked about which camera or camcorder people should bring and I don’t have any recommendations on specific brands and/or model numbers.
 I will say, however, that you should bring whatever you’re most comfortable using.
 If you’re not technically inclined in the shutterbug world, a small point-and-shoot camera will be perfectly fine for getting great photos that you can show to your friends and family.

 You may also want to bring a lightweight, but sturdy tripod to keep your shots still or experience the amazing possibilities of lightning photography!